miticv/miticv.github.io/DDDFudamentals.md

 *Also Entities should NOT have equality methods!!*
 (if you do ask yourself WHY are you asking that question?
 a) distributed DB with 2 same IDs
 b) duplicate customers inputed in system twice?

-c)
+--- Value entities *should* have equality methods.

---- Value entities should have equality methods.
+*Consider not using bi-derictonal * use One Way relationshiop instead.

 ![NavigationMapEntities](https://github.com/miticv/miticv.github.io/raw/master/Images/DDDFudamentals/NavigationMapEntities.png)